 To develop your emotional lexicon, consider grabbing a pack and selecting a card at regular intervals that accurately describes how you are feeling.

 The cards can also be used in a family setting to develop youngster’s understanding and use of emotions words.
-Try getting everyone in your family to pick a card before dinner that reflects how they are feeling, and a perhaps a card that describes
+Try getting everyone in your family to pick a card before dinner that reflects how they are feeling, and perhaps a card that describes

 how they would like to feel.
 Then share why each of you have chosen your cards.
 You could take this one step further to develop perception of emotion, by picking a card that you think describes how other family members may be feeling, and having a discussion around this.